+Either party may terminate service at any time upon thirty (30) days prior written notice if the other party commits a material breach that remains uncured after thirty (30) days written notice specifying the nature of the breach and identifying the measures required to correct the breach.
+Upon termination, other than for uncured breach on the part of MessagePro, all unpaid fees related to the initial term or any renewal term shall be due and payable in full immediately.

 You are solely responsible for all use (authorized and unauthorized) of the MessagePro services.
 You are also solely responsible for all acts and omissions related to utilization of your MessagePro services account.
 We are in no manner liable for any loss or damage arising from the utilization of MessagePro services(s).
 You acknowledge and accept that all messages sent though use of MessagePro services may not be received in a timely manner or received at all by the intended recipient.
 You will not utilize third party software or services to avoid the restrictions set forth in these Terms of Use.
-You accept and acknowledge that MessagePro may periodically delete Customer messages and other data associated with your account.
 MessagePro shall have no liability whatsoever for any damage, losses or any other consequences that Customer may incur relating to loss or deletion of data associated with your account.

 Utilization of MessagePro services(s) are subject to applicable law and regulation.
 MessagePro services may not be utilized for sending unsolicited text messages except in regard to specific healthcare and financial alerts.
 In utilizing our service(s), you agree to review and fully comply with all aspects of the TCPA and CAN-SPAM Act and to adhere to the best practices principles of the Mobile Marketing Association and the Cellular Telecommunications Industry Association.
 You agree that you will not access, upload or otherwise utilize or upload any third-party marketing list in association with the MessagePro services(s).
 You agree that you will not utilize the services to engage in any illegal activity including but not limited to the production and delivery of SPAM.
 Furthermore, you agree that that your account transmissions will in no manner violate, infringe or misappropriate the intellectual property rights of any third party including but not limited to trademarks, copyrights and rights of publicity.
 You will not utilize the MessagePro service to mislead others to the identity of the sender of origin of a message by any mechanism.

 You agree to assume full responsibility for all action undertaken by all users in regard to your MessagePro services subscription.
 You are solely responsible for maintaining the confidentiality of your password, account and files.
+MessagePro will deem any communication, data transfer or use of MessagePro services received under your account name(s) and passwords to be for your benefit and use.
 Customer acknowledges and accepts that all parties with access to MessagePro systems and components shall utilize, at a minimum, a reasonable degree of care and diligence relative to the protection of Customer’s account information and MessagePro’s intellectual property.
 Customer further agrees to ensure that all MessagePro services settings are effectively managed to prevent any unauthorized access/utilization and that Customer and its end users will not defeat, disable or circumvent any security mechanism of the MessagePro service(s).